ctkelley/MPResults/README.md

           Julia prints out the story of package installation.
 The instantiate command should install your missing packages automatically.
 The update part is to make sure that you're using the latest stuff.
 I will try to keep this updated, but could be dead when you read this.

+ # What if the notebook doesn't work?

- 4. It is very important that PyPlot and IJulia use the same version of conda.
+It is very important that PyPlot and IJulia use the same version of conda.
 If the notebook is complaining about the kernel, that is likely the issue.
 The worst case, which has happened to me more than once, is that you'll have to

       1. Move .julia/config to a safe place